rupeshs/fastsdcpu/Readme.md

 - Saves images
 - Settings to control,steps,guidance,seed

-## To run FastSD CPU on Windows
+## FastSD CPU on Windows

-- Clone/download this repo
+- Clone/download this repo or download release.

+### To install
-- Double click install.bat  (It will take some time to install,depends on your internet speed)
+ - Double click `install.bat`  (It will take some time to install,depends on your internet speed)

+### To run
-- To start fastsdcpu double click start.bat
+- To start fastsdcpu double click `start.bat`

-## To run FastSD CPU on Linux
+## FastSD CPU on Linux
+Ensure that you have Python 3.8 higher installed.

 - Clone/download this repo
 - In the terminal enter into fastsdcpu directory